thuy616/ConstellationsAtlas/README.md

-# 3D Renderring of stars and nearby constellations
+# 3D Renderring of stars and nearby constellations. enjoy!